Pioneer 10 final assembly at TRW, Redondo Beach, Calif.

-Power for the spacecraft was obtained by four SNAP-19 radioisotope thermonuclear generators (RTG), which were held about 3 m from the center of the spacecraft by two three-rod trusses 120° apart.
+Power for the spacecraft was obtained by four SNAP-19 radioisotope thermonuclear generators (RTG), which were held about 3 meters from the center of the spacecraft by two three-rod trusses 120° apart.
 A third boom extended 6.6 meters from the experiment compartment to hold the magnetometer away from the spacecraft.
-The four RTGs generated about 155 W at launch and decayed to approximately 140 W by the time the spacecraft reached Jupiter, 21 months after launch.
+The four RTGs generated about 155 watts at launch and decayed to approximately 140 watts by the time the spacecraft reached Jupiter, 21 months after launch.

 There were three reference sensors: a star sensor for Canopus which failed shortly after Jupiter encounter and two sun sensors.
 Attitude position could be calculated from the reference directions to the earth and the sun, with the known direction to Canopus as a backup.

 Three pairs of rocket thrusters provided spin-rate control and changed the velocity of the spacecraft, the spin period near the end of the mission being 14.1 seconds.
 These thrusters could be pulsed or fired steadily by command.
 The spacecraft was temperature-controlled between -23°C and +38°C.